 I was born in a thunderstorm.
 Momma woke up at the beginning of it, clutching her bulging torso, and by the end, there I was.

 “Came into this world screaming like the devil himself was after her,” she liked to say.
 “My first glimpse of my baby girl was during a flash of lightning.
-Everything was black and white because of it.
-‘Cept for her.
+Everything was black and white, ‘cept for her.
 She was a red, glistening thing.
 So I named her Ruby.”

 Momma thought this was poetic.
 She didn’t realize it made her sound simple.
 I lived with her for twenty years, and all that time, I thought she was simple.
-It was only after she passed away that I realized how smart she was.
+It was only after she died that I realized how smart she was.

 “Don’t ever fuck a man prettier than you are,” she had once told me.

 I should have listened to her…

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

 This is a work of fiction.
 Names, characters, places, and incidents either are the products of the author’s imagination or are used fictitiously.
 Any resemblance to actual persons, living or dead, businesses, companies, events, or locales is entirely coincidental.